icshwi/e3training/workbook/chapter07.md

   > Remember that you can initiate an IOC shell just like `iocsh.bash -r stream,2.8.4`.

-  > Can you see the *Asyn* version you've just set up in the output?
+  > Can you see the *asyn* version you've just set up in the output?
 Try loading *StreamDevice* version `2.7.14p` to compare.

   As you have just seen, dependencies are defined when we compile the module.